Biden proposes Medicare and Medicaid cover costly weight-loss drugs for millions of obese Americans

 “It’s a good day for anyone who suffers from obesity,” U.S. Health and Human Services Secretary Xavier Becerra told The Associated Press in an interview.
 “It’s a game changer for Americans who can’t afford these drugs otherwise.”

-A bipartisan coalition of congressional members have lobbied for the drugs to be covered by Medicare, saying it could save the government from spending billions of dollars on treating chronic ailments that stem from obesity.
+The rule would not be finalized until January, days after Trump takes office.
+A bipartisan coalition of congressional members has lobbied for the drugs to be covered by Medicare, saying it could save the government from spending billions of dollars on treating chronic ailments that stem from obesity.
 While it’s unclear where Trump himself stands on coverage of the weight-loss drugs, his allies and Cabinet picks who have vowed to cut government spending could balk at the upfront price tag.

 Under the proposal, only those who are considered obese — someone who has a body mass index of 30 or higher — would qualify for coverage.
 Some people may already get coverage of the drugs through Medicare or Medicaid, if they have diabetes or are at risk for stroke or heart disease.